 “Using lube is a bad idea if you’re trying to conceive.”

 There’s no reason why you can’t use lube if you’re trying for a baby – you just need to make sure it’s the right lube!
-We created OVIO recreate for couples to use when trying to conceive.
-It’s gentle enough to use every day, it’s pH balanced and is the perfect viscosity to support sperm motility.
 It’s important when trying for a baby that you make sure that whatever lube you’re using, it’s not one which contains spermicide (quite a few of them do).
 Otherwise you may really be hampering your chances of getting that positive pregnancy result!

 “Some sex positions are better for getting pregnant than others.”